olgaolgachloe/AI_Project_Disaster_Tweet/README.md

 ## Environment Setup
-please use python 3.7+.
+We use python 3.7+ and list other requirements for our application in requirements.txt
 ```bash
 pip install -r requirements.txt
 ```

 ## Data Preprocessing
-This would combine 2020 and 2015 training data, then clean up and generate the final training and test data.
+prepare_training_data.py is used to combine 2020(Viktor) and 2015(Kaggle) data, then clean and generate the final training and test data.
 ```bash
 cd src
 python3 prepare_training_data.py
 ```
+## Data Visualization
+data_visualization_first_modeling.ipynb is used to clean and visualize the training data.
+We also runs the first model (BERT trained with 2015 train data and tested with the final test data) in the notebook.
+We train and test the rest of the models as described in the model training section.

 ## Model Training
+Thanks to HuggingFace library and WandB, we create run_twitter_classification.py to train and test models.
+The program enables us to fine-tune models and change models with command line arguments.
+The modular design of the program improves our efficiency in both training and testing.
-Recommend using Google Colab GPU environment.
+We trained the models in Google Colab GPU environment.
 The training script is adapted and modified from huggingface [run_glue.py](https://github.com/huggingface/transformers/blob/master/examples/pytorch/text-classification/run_glue.py)